 - Stay calm and follow any instructions that may be given to you by the veterinary professional on the phone.
 Then bring to your injured cat to the emergency animal center as quickly and safely as possible.

 Treating a Broken Leg

 When you arrive at your veterinary hospital your vet will begin emergency treatment which may include intravenous fluids, pain relief, and/or ventilation.
 Once your cat is stable and comfortable the vet will explain the various treatment options available, and advise you on which treatment will be best for your pet.

-Your vet may recommend non-surgical treatments such as cage rest, a casts or a splint, to help your cat's broken leg heal, but in many cases surgery will be required.
+Your vet may recommend non-surgical treatments such as cage rest, a cast or a splint, to help your cat's broken leg heal, but in many cases, surgery will be required.
 If your cat's injury is complex, a veterinary surgeon may be called in to perform the operation.

-Should your cat require an overnight stay at the emergency clinic be sure to ask staff about visiting hours, and when you will receive an update from the vet.
+Should your cat require an overnight stay at the emergency clinic be sure to ask the staff about visiting hours, and when you will receive an update from the vet.

 At-Home Care for Your Cat

-Your vet will give you detailed instruction on how to care for your cat once you get home.
+Your vet will give you detailed instructions on how to care for your cat once you get home.